Jan Przewoźnik

-Jan Przewoźnik (born 16 September 1957) is a Polish chess player who won the Polish Chess Championship in 1979.
-FIDE International Master (1985).
+Jan Przewoźnik (16 September 1957 – 31 July 2023) was a Polish chess player who won the Polish Chess Championship in 1979 and became FIDE International Master (1985).

 Chess career

-From 1976 to 1992 Jan Przewoźnik played seven times in the Polish Chess Championship's finals.
+From 1976 to 1992, Przewoźnik played seven times in the Polish Chess Championship's finals.
 In 1979 he won title in Tarnów.
 Przewoźnik was a multiple medalist in Polish Team Chess Championship, including six gold medals.